RobOsipo/RobOsipo/README.md

 ## Hi there, My name is Robert :wave:
 - I'm a **Full-Stack JavaScript/Node.js Developer**
-- Currently taking a large focus using **React.js** on the client-side
+- Currently taking a large focus using **React & Next.js** on the client-side
 - Experience building authenticated **REST and GraphQL APIs**
 - Proficient with both **SQL and NoSQL databases**